 Crystal meth is classified as an amphetamine; as mentioned, it is a stimulant that causes extreme addiction to the central nervous system, which requires meth detox to treat addiction safely.
 Addiction to meth is so fatal that many chronic addicts risk stroke, brain injury, coma, or death, thus detoxing from crystal meth should be done in a stable and safe environment equipped to address symptoms as they emerge.
 The National Survey on Drug Use and Health found that about 10.3 million Americans age twelve and over have used methamphetamine at least once in their lives.
 Meth is used by people of all demographics, from recreational party-goers to individuals with psychological conditions developing a predisposition for stimulants.
 Crystal meth addiction causes an individual to change physically and psychologically, and while some changes may be permanent, many can be reversed if healing is sustained.

-Detoxification from Meth
+Detoxification From Meth

 Chronic meth use changes the brain and body functions, restricting the blood vessels, and cutting back the blood’s constant flow to all parts of the body.
 Chronic meth use will deplete and eliminate these vessels, making skin probable to injury and hindering the body’s capacity to repair itself.
 Dependence can result in collapsed jaw, decayed teeth, paranoia, delusions, and psychosis.
-Methamphetamine affects brain chemistry, disrupting mental ability, leading to disturbing or violent behavior.
-Meth detoxification is comprised primarily of psychological distress, and in some cases, people have experienced a psychotic mental break down.
+Methamphetamine affects brain chemistry, disrupting mental ability, and leading to disturbing or violent behavior.
+Meth detoxification is comprised primarily of psychological distress, and in some cases, people have experienced a psychotic mental breakdown.

-Methamphetamine Detoxification: What to Anticipate
+Methamphetamine Detox in South Florida: What to Anticipate

 With methamphetamine detoxification, it is crucial to deal with the physical dependence and subsequent conditions and psychological and emotional associations with the drug and its effects.
 Patients are encouraged through a variety of techniques to discover and treat the root of their addiction.
 Through group and individual therapy, patients learn about their addiction and how to prevent relapse.
 Our clinicians begin with a detailed examination of each patient to attain a working knowledge of their medical record, history of abuse, and psychological ailments that may be of interest.
 A physical exam, comprising a vision screening, will be completed.